MysteryPancake/Rule-Book/README.md

 * All repository descriptions must be structured as the following: `INSERT NAME for Garry's Mod`
 * `AddCSLuaFile` must never be used for `lua/autorun` files.
 * All repositories must include an addon `.jpeg`, `.jpg`, `.png`, and `.psd`.
-* All repository `README.md` files must be structured as the following:
+* All repository `README` files must be structured as the following:

 ```
 # Garry's Mod NAME